Do It Yourself: Learning Semantic Correspondence from Pseudo-Labels: Ablation of Number of Feature Channels

 When training a refiner of DINOv2 features with pseudo-labels that are acquired only from DINOv2 features, i.e., not from SD+DINOv2 as in the main paper, the performance drops to $67.17\%$ (\textit{per-img}) and to $70.29\%$ (\textit{per-kpt}), which is still on par with recent SOTA models.

-\subsection{Ablation of Number of Feature Channels}
+\section{Ablation of Number of Feature Channels}

 Learning a refining module allows reducing the number of channels of the features used for nearest neighbor computation.
-The performance does not heavily drop, which might be a valuable option for memory-constrained applications.
+The performance does not heavily drop with a lower number of channels (\cref{tab:per_kpt_micro}), which might be a valuable option for memory-constrained applications.

-\subsection{More Qualitative Results}
+\section{More Qualitative Results}

 We show detected correspondences for uncurated image pairs from the SPair-71k test dataset for DistillDIFT, TLR, SphMap, and our method in \cref{fig:uncurated_matches_1} and \cref{fig:uncurated_matches_2}.